labeattie/testpreviewsite/_posts/2022-02-07-financial-independence-coast-fi.md

 * Feel even happier with our family's decision for my wife to go part-time.
 * Rest easy it when we spend far more than usual on restaurants while we're crunched for time and stressed out due to some temporary circumstance.

 This mindset of making life enjoyable now also carried into my career, even though I'm still working full-time at the same company.
-I started asking Palmer for more work of the type that gets me most excited and proposed doing some of the jobs I was already on in a way I thought would be cooler and more effective.
+I started asking Palmer for more work of the type that gets me most excited, and proposed doing some of the jobs I was already working on in a way I thought would be cooler and more effective.
 As you might guess from my other articles, this often involves analysis problems making use of [Excel VBA][vba].
 Since then I've been enjoying work even more.

 I'm feeling more excited about our future than ever, and plan to keep doing loads of fun things such traveling and skiing, while keeping an eye on our spending to make sure our money is going where we want it to.
 I'm excited to see our family grow and live life to the fullest now, while still setting ourselves up well for the future.